karoly-hars/gpt2_episode_summary_generator/README.md

 ```

 ## Acknowledgments
-Some functions/snippets in my code were copied from https://github.com/huggingface/transformers
+Some functions and code snippets were copied from https://github.com/huggingface/transformers